ramdanks/Akinator_Assembly/README.md

 # Akinator in Assembly Language

 # User Interface
+We make this Game as easy as possible to user to Interract.
+We use 'wasd' as an input.
+And we make this program interactive by playing a sound when user press an input, and also make the selection change it's color see user will know which one is selected.
 ![](assets/sel1.bmp)

+# What's This Game About ?

 # Credits
 This contains some of the people and art that contributes to this program.
 Without them this project will not be completed.